Shivani767/Ecommerce-App/README.md

-# MarketMaxEcommerce Website
+# ScrollMeEcommerce Website

-MarketMax is an open-source, feature-rich eCommerce platform that provides a modern shopping experience.
+ScrollMe is an open-source, feature-rich eCommerce platform that provides a modern shopping experience.
 Built with **JavaScript**, **React**, **Styled Components**, **Node.js (Express.js)**, and **MongoDB**, ScrollMe offers a robust front-end with a highly scalable backend.
 This project is ideal for those looking to contribute to an eCommerce solution or understand the integration of modern web technologies.

 ## Tech Stack

-MarketMax is built using the following technologies:
+ScrollMe is built using the following technologies:

 ### Frontend
 - **JavaScript (ES6+)**: Core language for building dynamic features.